 Here’s the best bit – the SHIELD comes in at £189.99 – which, for this amount of hardware is an absolute steal.

-Brilliant all-rounder that excels at streaming UHD TV and delivering breathtaking performance in games.
+SHIELD is a brilliant all-rounder that excels at streaming UHD TV and delivering breathtaking performance in games.

 A word of warning, though.
 Nvidia recommends a 5-10 Mbps internet download speed to use GeForce Now… that’s super quick.

 Oh, and best invest 5GHZ router, too.
 By far the best one out there at the moment is the insanely powerful NETGEAR Nighthawk.

 If your speed isn’t up to the mark, you’ll still be able to play games – but expect some lag and the resolution to drop.

 However, if it’s fast enough, the SHIELD is a viable, attractive alternative to the mainstream consoles.